Strategy, Visual Design, Storytelling

 A framework for organizing UI elements promotes using reliable components to ensure efficient load times, context-specific design to minimize user distractions, and brand expression to differentiate and add value.

-To show the team how our mission shows up in practice… I created a framework that helps our team become more intentional with how we organize UI elements.
-Which, in turn, enables us live up to the promise of “empowering craft.”
+To show the team how our mission manifests in practice… I created a framework that helps our team become more intentional about organizing UI elements.
+This, in turn, enables us to live up to the promise of “empowering craft.”

 The framework starts with using proven, reliable components from our central design system, minimizing tech debt and load time for the customer, and leveraging data-backed best practices.